 SwitchVPN allows torrenting on all their servers.
 This is a big plus, as it prevents overcrowding.
 The only caveat here is you must use BitTorrent as your file sharing service – limiting but better than no torrenting at all.

 It’s likely that SwitchVPN is limiting their file-sharing services to make it easier to manage.
-They also provide instructions to setup port forwarding to BitTorrent – handy.
+They also provide instructions to set up port forwarding for BitTorrent – handy.

 As discussed elsewhere in the review, SwitchVPN’s logging policy is questionable.
 This extends to their policy on downloading illegal content.
 One should also note the existence of their DMCA, a requirement of being in the US.